Who Was Peggy Lipton?

 Actress Peggy Lipton started out as a model in New York in the 1960s.
 She soon moved on to acting roles, appearing in such TV series as Bewitched and The John Forsythe Show.
 In 1968, Lipton became an overnight sensation in the TV crime drama The Mod Squad.
 She took a break from acting during much of the 1970s and 1980s, but she returned to series television in 1990 in David Lynch's Twin Peaks.
-Recent projects include roles on Alias and Crash.
+Her recent projects included roles on Alias and Crash.

 Early Life and Career

-Born on August 30, 1946, in New York City, actress Peggy Lipton is best known for her hit TV series The Mod Squad.
+Actress Peggy Lipton was born on August 30, 1946, in New York City.
 She was originally named Peggy Ann, but her mother later changed it to Margaret Ann, Lipton wrote in her memoir Breathing Out.
 Lipton grew up as the middle child in an upper middle class Jewish family.
 Her father was a lawyer and her mother was an artist.